kiki67100/tor-crawler/README.md

 # recursive tor crawler

-This python script will follow all .onion like recursively from bootstrap_url (hidden wiki) It will write on full_log.csv on this format onion_url | title
+This python script will follow all .onion link recursively from bootstrap_url page (hidden wiki) It will write on full_log.csv with this format onion_url | title

 ```console